aleksiheikkila/streamlit_realtime_computer_vision/README.md

 Run locally with:
 > streamlit run app.py

 The website/app is also accessible for the time being in [Heroku](https://age-and-gender.herokuapp.com/).
+It is just very slow, but gives the idea.